 - The Flatten Tool in Cricut Design Space

 - The Contour Tool in Cricut Design Space

-We are now going to duplicate the eye which leaves us with the template and two eyes on our canvas like the image shows below.
+We are now going to duplicate the eye which leaves us with the template and two eyes on our canvas as the image shows below.

 The mouth for our DIY Glitter Ornament

-Now lets make the circles for the mouth!
+Now let us make the circles for the mouth!
 We are going to grab another circle and size it to .306 (W) x .306 (H) and lets change that color to red.
-Once that is done, lets duplicate it and we now have two circles for the end of the mouth:)
+Once that is done, let us duplicate it and we now have two circles for the end of the mouth:)

 Now we have a complete face for our Gingerbread for our DIY Glitter Ornament.
 WOOHOO!

 Next is the squiggly line that goes on the top of the head.
 Just copy this number with the # and paste it into the search bar in Cricut design space.